CanScreen T1D Research Consortium

 T1D is a life-long disease without a cure.
 This chronic condition requires daily management and monitoring, which can be tricky for children and adolescents.
 Moreover, about 90% of people who develop T1D do not have family members with the disease.
 The risk of T1D in the Canadian population remains largely unknown.

-Currently, Canada does not have an established T1D screening program – so, we are looking to develop one to bridge this gap and build a healthier Canada.
+Currently, Canada does not have an established T1D screening program – so, our research team is looking to develop a pilot program to bridge this gap and build a healthier Canada.

 Cartoon drawing of a family showing a father, mother, daughter and son.
 There are children drawings of a rainbox, hearts, a book, graduation cap, audio messages, a smiley face, a briefcase, a soccer ball and two girls high-fiving in the background.